dart-lang/language/working/0546-patterns/records-feature-specification.md

 - Specify the behavior of `toString()` (#2389).

 - Disambiguate record types in `on` clauses (#2406).

+- Clarify the order that fields are evaluated in record expressions.

 - Clarify the iteration order of fields in `==`.